 As a rule, your suppliers do not want you to fail; they want you to succeed, as you will continue buying from them.
 Consider reaching out to suppliers to ask for better terms.
 For instance, you could ask for an extended payment deadline, request to make partial payments, or ask for a discount when making a bulk order.

 The National Federation of Independent Business observed that strong supplier relationships help ensure a business remains financially stable.
-In this case, your candour can help earn their trust, as most of them will value your honesty.
+In this case, your candor can help earn their trust, as most of them will value your honesty while supporting how to maintain liquidity in business.

 4. Use Short-Term Financing When Needed

 However, as wonderful as it is to plan, you may still need a little extra help.
-This is where short-term financing can help you survive slow months.
+This phase is where short-term financing can help you survive slow months and strengthen cash flow management.
 Business credit lines, small loans, invoice factoring, and other such financing solutions can cover your liquidity gaps.

 According to McKinsey & Company research, businesses that use credit wisely tend to recover from liquidity issues much faster.
 The point is not to accumulate massive debts but to use financial instruments for a short period to survive the cash flow insufficiency.